Straban Township near Gettysburg in Adams County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in this topic list: War, US Civil.
 A significant historical month for this entry is July 1864.

 Location.
 39° 49.648′ N, 77° 12.824′ W. Marker is near Gettysburg, Pennsylvania, in Adams County.
 It is in Straban Township.
-Marker is on Benner's Hill Loop, 0.1 miles south of Hanover Road (Pennsylvania Highway 116), on the right when traveling south.
+It is on Benner's Hill Loop 0.1 miles south of Hanover Road (Pennsylvania Highway 116), on the right when traveling south.
 Located in the Benner's Hill section of Gettysburg National Military Park.
 Touch for map.
 Marker is in this post office area: Gettysburg PA 17325, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-An Unequal Contest (a few steps from this marker); Latimer's Battalion (within shouting distance of this marker); Dement's Battery - Latimer's Battalion (within shouting distance of this marker); Brown's Battery - Latimer's Battalion (about 400 feet away, measured in a direct line); Raine's Battery - Latimer's Battalion (about 400 feet away); Graham's Battery - Dance's Battalion (about 600 feet away); Milledge's Battery - Nelson's Battalion (approx. 0.2 miles away); Nelson's Battalion (approx. 0.2 miles away).
+At least 8 other markers are within walking distance of this marker: An Unequal Contest (a few steps from this marker); Latimer's Battalion (within shouting distance of this marker); Dement's Battery - Latimer's Battalion (within shouting distance of this marker); Brown's Battery - Latimer's Battalion (about 400 feet away, measured in a direct line); Raine's Battery - Latimer's Battalion (about 400 feet away); Graham's Battery - Dance's Battalion (about 600 feet away); Milledge's Battery - Nelson's Battalion (approx. 0.2 miles away); Nelson's Battalion (approx. 0.2 miles away).
 Touch for a list and map of all markers in Gettysburg.

 Also see . . .